The Self-Duality Equations on a Riemann Surface and Four-Dimensional Chern-Simons Theory: From 4d Chern--Simons Theory to Hitchin's Equations

 With these definitions, Hitchin's equations follow from the action \begin{eqaligned} S_{\mathrm{H}}[h,\psi] = S_{\mathrm{WZW}}[h] + \bigintsss_\Sigma |\p \psi|^2_h\,,\qquad |\p\psi|^2_h \coloneqq - 2\im\,\tr (h^{-1}\p\psi h\wedge\dbar \wt\psi)\,. \end{eqaligned} Here $S_{\mathrm{WZW}}[h]$ is the Wess--Zumino--Witten action \cite{WessZumino19711,Novikov198210,Witten198308,Witten198412,Witten199102}

 where

 In this latter Wess--Zumino term, a factor of $\im$ is included for $h$ Hermitian, and as usual, an extension of $h$ from $\Sigma\times 0$ to $\Sigma\times [0,1]$ has been taken that is fixed to be the identity at $\Sigma\times 1$.
-The third homotopy group of the space of unit determinant positive definite Hermitian matrices is trivial, ($\text{SL}(n,\C)/\SU(n)$ is contractible) so there is no ambiguity in the second term, and its normalization does not need to be fixed.\footnote{This is essentially the two-dimensional version of the Donaldson action described in \cite{Donaldson198501}, see \cite[\S 3.4]{MasonWoodhouse199605} for an alternative local formula.
-If we were to change the reality conditions to those for a harmonic map, then we would need to impose the usual normalization that leads to an ambiguity of integral multiples of $2\pi \im$ in this term.}
+The third homotopy group of the space of unit determinant positive definite Hermitian matrices is trivial, ($\text{SL}(n,\C)/\SU(n)$ is contractible) so there is no ambiguity in the second term, and its normalization does not need to be fixed.\footnote{If we were to change the reality conditions to those for a harmonic map, then we would need to impose the usual normalization that leads to an ambiguity of integral multiples of $2\pi \im$ in this term.} This is essentially the two-dimensional version of the action in \cite{Donaldson198501} for Hermitian Yang-Mills due to Donaldson, who already observes its equivalence with the a WZW-type action in \cite{Donaldson:1992vc}, see also \cite{Simpson198810} for applications to Higgs bundles and also \cite[\S 3.4]{MasonWoodhouse199605} for an alternative local formula.

-It can be seen directly that the action yields the Hitchin equations.
-The $\wt\psi$ variation of the second term of \eqref{eq:action for Hitchin equations} yields $ \dbar\varphi=0$, as defined in \eqref{eq:higgs field in terms of psi} which is equivalent to $\dbar_A \varphi=0$ in this holomorphic gauge.
+It can be seen directly that the full action yields the Hitchin equations.
+The $\wt\psi$ variation of the second term of \eqref{eq:action for Hitchin equations} yields $ \dbar\varphi=0$, as defined in \eqref{eq:higgs field in terms of psi}, which is equivalent to $\dbar_A \varphi=0$ in this holomorphic gauge.
 On the other hand, the $h$-variation of $S_{\mathrm{WZW}}$ yields the curvature $F_A$ and the variation of the second term of \eqref{eq:action for Hitchin equations} yields the commutator of the Higgs field with its Hermitian conjugate as required.
 Furthermore, the action is invariant under the choice of $\psi$ as the second term is the squared norm of the Higgs field.
 It is also invariant under the choice of a holomorphic frame, as the variation of $h$ just leads to gauge covariant equations of motion.